Mark Green (Tennessee politician): 2024 Republican primary

 Green was named as part of the Trump campaign's Tennessee leadership team.

 Israel-Palestine conflict

-Green voted to support Israel following the 2023 Hamas attack on Israel.
+Green voted to support Israel following the October 7 attacks.

 Personal life

 Green and his wife, Camie, have two children.
 For most of his tenure in the state senate, he lived in Ashland City, Cheatham County, south of Clarksville and west of Nashville.
 He has since moved to Clarksville.

-In August 2024, Green filed for a divorce from his wife of nearly 36 years, citing irreconcilable differences.
+In August 2024, Green filed for divorce from his wife of nearly 36 years, citing irreconcilable differences.
 In a text message circulated among House Republicans, his wife later accused him of having an affair with a younger woman working as a political reporter for Axios.
 However, she later admitted to misidentifying the woman after receiving a cease and desist letter from the company.
 The actual woman involved anonymously confirmed the affair to Politico in an effort to clear the reporter's name.